scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

-You can see the several leaves in action here, with the red and cyan clusters having several subclusters streched along their length.
+You can see the several leaves in action here, with the red and cyan clusters having several subclusters stretched along their length.

 Now to compute a cluster membership score for a point we need to simply compute the distance to each of the cluster exemplar sets and scale